gstiebler/codemap/README.md

 }
 ```

-Now, try to guess the value of the "a" variable looking at this image:
+Now, try to guess the value of the "a" variable by looking at this image:
 ![Graph Image](https://raw.githubusercontent.com/gstiebler/codemap/master/polymorphism.png)